Typedescriptor/org-website/content/docs/listings/rules/assemblies-and-source-dont-match.md

 ## How to fix this problem

 * **Read about how Typedescriptor [links source to repositories][1] and make any fixes**.
-It is possible that the URL Typedescriptor used is incorrect.
+It is possible that the URL found in the NuGet package is incorrect.

 * Reach out to a moderator to conduct a manual review.
 This could take some time.